 - Black coffee – Researchers found that women who drank large amounts of caffeinated coffee reported lower incidences of tinnitus.
 They believe that caffeine stimulates the central nervous system and reduces tinnitus risk.
 (However, we aware of high blood pressure.)

-These days many people to wear earbuds to listen to music or podcasts.
+These days many people wear earbuds to listen to music or podcasts.
 Often, they turn up the volume to block out sounds around them.
 Prolonged use of earbuds at a high volume can lead to hearing damage.
 Help prevent tinnitus by turning down the volume a bit.
 Also, take time each day to relax.
 Tinnitus can accompany chronic anxiety and stress.

-WebMD reports there are several reasons why people experience tinnitus:
+There are several reasons why people experience tinnitus:

 - Loudness – Exposure to an explosion or loud sounds over time, such as those at music concerts or sporting events, can cause ear ringing.